 A 6-nucleotide region of the mraY 5´ UTR is critical for bS21-2-responsiveness

 While testing the importance of the mraY 5´ UTR structure to bS21-2 responsiveness, we identified a 5´ UTR variant that was no longer responsive to bS21-2 (mraY mut4).
 This variant included mutations in nt 58-63 upstream of the initiation codon.
 To further clarify the sequence necessary for bS21-2-responsiveness in the mraY 5´ UTR, we made a series of truncations and modifications from the 5´ end of the leader sequence.
 Truncating the 5´ UTR to 75 nt (mraY mut5) did not impact bS21-2-responsiveness, nor did modifying the AU-rich region located 64-70 nt from the initiation codon (mraY mut8) (Fig 6).
 But truncating the 5´ UTR to 57 nt (mraY mut6) led to loss of bS21-2-responsiveness, further implicating the nt 58-63 upstream of the initiation codon, GACUCU, in responsiveness to bS21-2, as suggested by mraY mut4 (Fig 5B).
-We further assessed the importance of the GACUCU sequence using mraY mut7 (truncating the 5´ UTR to 60 nt and changing the first three nt to AGA) and mraY mut9 (truncating the 5´ UTR to 63 and mutating nt 58-63 to AGUGAG), and found neither was responsive to bS21-2.
+We further assessed the importance of the GACUCU sequence using mraY mut7 (truncating the 5´ UTR to 60 nt and changing the first three nt to AGA) and mraY mut9 (truncating the 5´ UTR to 63 and mutating nt 58-63 to AGUGAG), and found neither was responsive to bS21-2 (Fig 6).
 These data allow us to conclude that the nt 58-63 upstream of the mraY initiation codon, GACUCU, are critical for bS21-2-responsive translation of the mraY 5´ UTR.
 This is consistent with a model in which bS21-2-containing ribosomes interact directly or indirectly with a specific element of the leader sequence to facilitate efficient translation initiation of some transcripts.

 Discussion